yuyatinnefeld/yuyatinnefeld.github.io/docs/_posts/2023-05-23-prometheus.md

 Prometheus captures the timestamp when it sends each HTTP request and later utilizes it as the timestamp for all the collected time series data.
 Following each request, Prometheus parses the response to extract and gather all the exposed samples present within it.

 ### Metrics Types
-- Counter: A monotonically increasing metric used to count occurrences or track total operations. (e.g. Number of requests)
+- Counter: is a increasing metric used to count occurrences or track total operations. (e.g. Number of requests)
-- Gauge: A metric with arbitrary up or down values, used for current measurements. (e.g. CPU usage percentage)
+- Gauge: is a metric with arbitrary up or down values, used for current measurements. (e.g. CPU usage percentage)
-- Summary: Tracks value distribution over time, including quantiles and sums. (e.g., Response time of an API endpoint)
+- Summary: tracks value distribution over time, including quantiles and sums. (e.g., Response time of an API endpoint)
-- Histogram: Aggregates values into predefined buckets for distribution analysis. (e.g. Request duration of an API endpoint, divided into buckets.
+- Histogram: aggregates values into predefined buckets for distribution analysis. (e.g. Request duration of an API endpoint, divided into buckets.
 0-100ms, 100-200ms, 200-300ms)

 ## Exporter & Instrumentator
 <img src="/images/post-20230523/prom-exporter.png" alt="how to work prometheus exporter" style="border: 1px solid  gray;">